 While not a train-the-trainer, DCRC offers a Local Program Mentor (LPM) Training on the DECA for Infants and Toddlers, the DECA Program for Preschool, and both programs combined (DECA Birth through Five).
 The Local Program Mentor trainings provide the next level of knowledge and skill on the DECA/DECA-IT Program for those professionals who are in the role of providing training and technical assistance to others.
 A prerequisite to attend a Local Program Mentor Training is attendance at a Two-Day Implementation Training facilitated by a Devereux Certified Trainer.
 Participants will leave the Local Program Mentor Training with the knowledge, skills, and materials to develop customized workshops and support for their staff/community.

 Two additional train-the-trainer sessions are available for those professionals seeking to further build their skills on supporting others working with children with challenging behaviors.
 The 2.5-Day Facing the Challenge: Helping Teachers Better Work with Children with Challenging Behaviors Train-the-Trainer Session and the Two-Day FLIP IT!
 Train-the-Trainer Session are not dependent on the use of the DECA Program but can certainly enhance practices that help to reduce challenging behavior in young children.

 All of these sessions and more are detailed here.

-CEUs are offered for DECA Program trainings.
-Additional credits may be available depending upon your State and your college degree and/or licensing/certification.
+CEUs are offered for select DCRC trainings.
+Additional credits may be available depending upon your state and your college degree and/or licensing/certification.
 Please contact us via our online form or call us toll free at (866) TRAIN US for more information.